 Habitat Working Group

-The design of networks of Marine Protected Areas (MPAs) for the conservation of biological diversity requires a good understanding of the distribution of that biodiversity.
+The design of networks of marine protected areas (MPAs) for the conservation of biological diversity requires a good understanding of the distribution of that biodiversity.
 Unfortunately, the knowledge of the finer scale, ecological factors that influence how species and populations are distributed across environmental gradients and within different habitat types is often lacking.
 Individual MPA site designations are frequently made on the basis of important but relatively ad hoc assessments of habitat quality and social factors.
 MPA networks should ideally be designed, at least in part, with an objective base of information that allows planners to efficiently ensure that all major pieces of the ecosystem are protected.

 Social Working Group

-The SWG is using surveys, guided interviews, focus groups, and participant observation in Bahamian settlements in order to: 1) understand local perceptions of change in marine resource availability; 2) identify trends in local use of marine resources; 3) identify local and external drivers of social and ecological change; 4) identify sources of information about the environment; 5) identify local perceptions of the utility of regulations, including MPAs; and 6) characterize people's cultural attachments to the sea.
+The SWG used surveys, guided interviews, focus groups, and participant observation in Bahamian settlements in order to: 1) understand local perceptions of change in marine resource availability; 2) identify trends in local use of marine resources; 3) identify local and external drivers of social and ecological change; 4) identify sources of information about the environment; 5) identify local perceptions of the utility of regulations, including MPAs; and 6) characterize people's cultural attachments to the sea.
 Some variables necessary for modeling, such as fishing pressure, investments in gear and target species during different seasons, are more easily quantifiable than other, more value-laden activities, such as the personal pleasure derived from recreational fishing, or the value of coral reefs for future generations.
 Even quantification of the more quantifiable activities, however, can be quite challenging since fishing and marketing occur at multiple scales, ranging from larger commercial endeavors ("smack boats") to smaller, individual operations working in the informal economy.

-Even more challenging than estimating the impacts of regulatory changes on single groups, such as fishing households, is to understand and model the potential feedbacks that may occur as changes in one activity influence another.
+Even more challenging than estimating the impacts of regulatory changes on single groups, such as fishing households, is to understand and model the potential feedbacks that may occur as changes in one activity influence others.
 For example, the establishment of an MPA that supports recreational catch-and-release fishing and diving may attract tourists to that area.
 To cater to these tourists, new hotels, dive operations, and seafood restaurants may be established, potentially contributing to changes in water quality, boat traffic, habitat degradation, and overfishing pressures on nearby natural resources.
 What will be the net impact of these secondary effects on the local ecosystem?
-Such questions will need to be answered by linking socioeconomic analyses to inferences from other environmental studies.
+Such questions need to be answered by linking socioeconomic analyses to inferences from other environmental studies.

 Modeling Working Group